Stochastic Quantum Spiking Neural Networks with Quantum Memory and Local Learning: Appendix A: Surrogate Gradient Learning

-This section introduces a surrogate gradient-based learning technique enabling the use of backpropagation for a classical simulator of an SQSNN.
+This appendix introduces a surrogate gradient-based learning technique enabling the use of backpropagation for a classical simulator of an SQSNN.
 The approach is inspired by well-established methods for classical SNNs \cite{eshraghian2023training}.

 To elaborate, we consider a classification task with $|\mathcal{O}|$ classes, where $\mathcal{O}$ is the set of output neurons.
-Given an input at each time $t$, the output neurons produce a vector of spikes $\hat{\bm o}_t=[\hat{\bm o}_{1,t}, \ldots, \hat{\bm o}_{|\mathcal{O}|,t}]$, with $\hat{\bm o}_{i,t}\in\{0,1\}^N$.
-The spike rate for each output neuron $i\in \mathcal{O}$ over the full sequence of length $T$ is evaluated as $\bm r_i=\frac{1}{T}\sum_{t=1}^T \hat{\bm o}_{i,t}$, providing an estimate of the spiking probability \eqref{upper}.
-The loss in \eqref{upper} is approximated as the cross-entropy between the spike rates $\bm r_i$ and the target outputs $\bm o_i^T$
+Given an input at each time $t$, the output neurons produce a vector of spikes $\hat{\mv o}_t=[\hat{\mv o}_{1,t}, \ldots, \hat{\mv o}_{|\mathcal{O}|,t}]$, with $\hat{\mv o}_{i,t}\in\{0,1\}^N$.
+The spike rate for each output neuron $i\in \mathcal{O}$ over the full sequence of length $T$ is evaluated as $\mv r_i=\frac{1}{T}\sum_{t=1}^T \hat{\mv o}_{i,t}$, providing an estimate of the spiking probability \eqref{upper}.
+The loss in \eqref{upper} is approximated as the cross-entropy between the spike rates $\mv r_i$ and the target outputs $\mv o_i^T$

 where $\mathcal{B} \subseteq \mathcal{D}$ is a mini-batch.